Sameer-0904/Sameer-0904/README.md

 ---

 ## 🚀 About Me
-- Passionate about Artificial Intelligence, Machine Learning, and Deep Learning.
+- Passionate about Artificial Intelligence, Machine Learning, and Deep Learning, with hands-on experience in data analytics and classical machine learning.
-- Currently learning Deep Learning: focusing on foundations, CNNs, transformers, training best practices, and evaluation.
+- Currently learning Deep Learning in depth: backpropagation, neural networks (MLPs), convolutional neural networks (CNNs), vision transformers, optimization and regularization techniques, and reproducible experiment design.
-- Built several ML/DL projects — I'll add links and short descriptions when you share them.
+- Skilled in data analytics workflows including data cleaning, exploratory data analysis (EDA), feature engineering, statistical analysis, and data visualization.
+- Comfortable building end-to-end models using scikit-learn and TensorFlow/Keras, and deploying models with Docker and FastAPI.
+- Focused on experiment tracking, model evaluation, and making ML workflows reproducible using tools like MLflow.

 ---